-- All staff are trained in child abuse and neglect law, how to identify abuse and neglect and procedures for reporting prior to working with children and biannually thereafter.
-All Gan Ami educators and staff are mandatory reporters. - If a staff person knows or has reasonable cause to suspect that a child has been abused or neglected, the staff person is required by law to notify the County Department of social services, human services, or the appropriate law enforcement agencies. - Fill out an incident report with the facts and record it in the Medical Log. - The leadership team member and teacher will immediately notify the County Social Services Department, Protective Services.
-This agency will conduct the investigation and give further instructions. - The leadership team member will notify the advisory executive or if unavailable, the center executive.
+All staff are trained in child abuse and neglect law, how to identify abuse and neglect and procedures for reporting prior to working with children and biannually thereafter.
+All Gan Ami educators and staff are mandatory reporters.

+If a staff person knows or has reasonable cause to suspect that a child has been abused or neglected, the staff person is required by law to notify the County Department of social services, human services, or the appropriate law enforcement agencies.

+An Incident Report is written up with the facts and recorded in the Medical Log.

+The leadership team member and teacher will immediately notify the County Social Services Department, Protective Services.
+This agency will conduct the investigation and give further instructions.
+The leadership team member will notify the advisory executive or if unavailable, the center executive.